0xCoto/Virgo/paper.md

   - name: Apostolos Spanakis-Misirlis
     orcid: 0000-0001-6928-6877
     affiliation: 1
-  - name: TBA
+  - name: Cameron L. Van Eck
     affiliation: 2
   - name: TBA
     affiliation: 3
 affiliations:
- - name: University of Piraeus
+ - name: Department of Informatics, University of Piraeus, Greece
    index: 1
- - name: TBA (Institution Name)
+ - name: Dunlap Institute for Astronomy and Astrophysics, University of Toronto, 50 St. George Street, Toronto, ON M5S 3H4, Canada
    index: 2
  - name: TBA (Institution Name)
    index: 3
-date: 16 September 2020
+date: 1 October 2020
 bibliography: paper.bib

 ---

 # Introduction

-For the last decades, radio astronomy has been among the most fundamental branches of astrophysics.
-This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes, capable of revealing the otherwise-hidden astrophysical properties of the universe.
+For the past few decades, radio astronomy has been among the most fundamental branches of astrophysics.
+This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes capable of revealing the otherwise-hidden astrophysical properties of the universe.
 An important requirement that makes radio astronomy observations and analyses possible is an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.
+'In this work, we present `Virgo`: a versatile software solution for radio telescopes.'

 # Statement of Need